splunk/observability-workshop/content/en/s4r/8-synthetics/2-synthetics-detail.md

 Right now we are looking at the result of a single Synthetic Browser Test.
 This test is split up into **Business Transactions**, think of this as a group of one or more logically related interactions that represent a business-critical user flow.

+{{% notice title="Info" style="info" %}}

+The screenshot below doesn't contain a red banner with an error in it however you might be seeing one in your run results.
+This is expected as in some cases the test run fails and does not impact the workshop.

+{{% /notice %}}

 ![waterfall](../images/synth-waterfall.png)

 1. **Filmstrip:** Offers a set of screenshots of site performance so that you can see how the page responds in real-time.